Nuremberg Trials museum

-THE HISTORY OF THE PALACE OF JUSTICE BUILDING
+NUREMBERG PALACE OF JUSTICE BUILDING

-THE COURTYARD OF THE PALACE OF JUSTICE
+THE COURTYARD OF THE NUREMBERG TRIALS BUILDING

-THE LOBBY OF THE ‘MEMORIUM NUREMBERG TRIALS’
+THE LOBBY OF THE NUREMBERG TRIAL MUSEUM

-The first or ground floor of the historical landmark has a cozy reception desk with two polite and ‘well-English-speaking’ museum regulars sell tickets at a symbolic price, provide audio guides and answer your foreseeable questions with great respect.
+The first or ground floor of the historic landmark has a cozy reception desk with two polite and ‘well-English-speaking’ museum regulars who sell tickets at a symbolic price, provide audio guides, and answer your foreseeable questions with great respect.
 It’s also a good chance to use a small museum shop to purchase pamphlets, books, postcards, and guidebooks, devoted to the Nuremberg trials.
 Both black-and-white and colored cards generally depict the historical shots from 1945-1946.
 The audio guide included in the ticket price (6€) should not be neglected if you have failed to ‘do your homework’ before coming to Nuremberg.
 You can use either a lift or stairs to get to the main exhibition on the second and third floors (first and second according to German tradition).

 Back in 1945, the tribune for the judges was resettled to the right part of the room, beneath the windows and in front of the criminal defendants.
 Now it occupies its primordial location.
 Furthermore, you would fail to find the spotlights under the ceiling, which once provided the balancing steady illumination to footage the tribunals properly, while the windows were curtained.
-It is also a never-to-be-taken challenge to find the additional little windows in the back wall, once installed to take photos and video with the faces of the Major War Criminals on their defendants’ benches.
-One of such windows were added above the main entrance, which once used to be located to the left.
+It is also a never-to-be-taken challenge to find the additional little windows in the back wall, once installed to take photos and videos with the faces of the Major War Criminals on their defendants’ benches.
+One of such windows was added above the main entrance, which once used to be located to the left.

 By the light of nature, the modern courtroom 600 has not preserved the section for interpreters, who had used the IBM machinery to provide a simultaneous translation into four languages at once.
 A section for the defendants’ benches now occupies a massively smaller space with only one row.
-An assumed wooden upstand divides the courtroom into the spectator area and the main court space with benches and space for judges and lawyers, partially accessible for the tourists.
+An assumed wooden upstand divides the courtroom into the spectator area and the main court space with benches and space for judges and lawyers, partially accessible for tourists.

-“MEMORIUM NUREMBERG TRIALS” MUSEUM EXHIBITION
+NUREMBERG TRIALS MUSEUM EXHIBITION

 THE BACKGROUND.
-The initial station of the historical exposition intimately deals with the background history of the Third Reich, the racial policy against Jews and the Second World War.
+The initial station of the historical exposition intimately deals with the background history of the Third Reich, the racial policy against Jews, and the Second World War.
 Three major boards are called: KRIEG UND FRIEDEN (War and Peace); DER WEG IN DER KRIEG (World at War) and VERGELTUNG ODER RECHENSCHAFT (Nemesis and Retribution).

 EVIDENCE BOX.
 The far-left corner of the exhibition hall places one among the authentic US army boxes dating back to the years of the Second World War.
 One among many of the same kind, which was once used to transport the evidence documents to the Nuremberg Trials, had been captured as the trophies of the vanished Third Reich.

 THE PARTIES OF THE PROCESS.
-The five separate exhibition mounts for a rectangular zone for the visitor to get an insight into the parties, which once took part in the Nuremberg Trials alongside the DEFENDANTS.
+The five separate exhibition mounts a rectangular zone for the visitor to get an insight into the parties, which once took part in the Nuremberg Trials alongside the DEFENDANTS.
 The PROSECUTORS of the Allied countries.
 The DEFENCE COUNCILS and defense strategies.
 The JUDGES of the Nuremberg International Military Tribunal.
 The WITNESSES of both Prosecution and Defense.
 The INTERPRETERS of the Nuremberg Trials.

 DEFENDANTS.
-Every visitor of the exhibition has a chance to see the authentic dock, a defendant’s’ bench.
+Every visitor to the exhibition has a chance to see the authentic dock, a defendant’s bench.
 In fact, this corner disposes of two of the very benches, which have become world-known due to the photos of the major war criminals in Courtroom 600.
 There are two informational boards on both sides of the dock with photos and brief biographies of every defendant of the 1945-1946 process.

 MEDIA AND PRESS.
-It’s easy to guess from the title, that this station reveals the journalist once accredited to highlight the Trials from the separate tribune, implemented within the Courtroom 600.
+It’s easy to guess from the title, that this station reveals the journalist once accredited to highlight the Trials from the separate tribune, implemented within Courtroom 600.

 CONDUCT AND VERDICTS.
 The boards in keywords summarize the major periods and events of the Nuremberg trials as well as the verdicts, pronounced on October 1, 1946.
 A large digital reprint of the German SUDDEUTSCHE ZEITUNG newspaper recollects the sentences for each of the defendants in Nuremberg.